jborgers/PMD-jPinpoint-rules/docs/JavaCodeQuality.md

 ### SSC03

-**Observation: User related data is used in a shared Component.**
+**Observation: User related data is used in a shared object, such as a @Component.**
 **Problem:** A shared/singleton object like Spring @Component is shared among users.
 User related data in such a component will be shared among users accessing it at about the same time.
-Therefore, this data can mix-up: a user can access data of another user, which is really bad.
+Therefore, this data can mix up: a user can access data of another user, which is really bad.
 **Solution:** Do *not* put the user related data in a shared component.
-Use a POJO.
+Use a POJO, think about scope.
-**Rule name:** AvoidUserDataInSharedComponent
+**Rule name:** AvoidUserDataInSharedObjects
 **Example:**
 ````java
 @Component // one instance shared among requests and users